maeichho/personal-site/content/authors/maeichho/_index.md

 ---

 <p style='text-align: justify;'>
-I am a third-year PhD student in the Center for Applied Mathematics at Cornell University, where I am advised by <a href="https://people.orie.cornell.edu/sbanerjee/">Siddhartha Banerjee</a>.
+I am a fourth-year PhD student in the Center for Applied Mathematics at Cornell University, where I am advised by <a href="https://people.orie.cornell.edu/sbanerjee/">Siddhartha Banerjee</a>.
 My research focuses on the design of algorithms for combinatorial problems, particularly with applications to game theory.
 In addition, I have a passion for teaching and curricular development.
 I have helped to develop undergraduate course materials for the Cornell Math Department's Active Learning Initiative.
 Beyond academia, I am an avid baker and a devoted fan of the Buffalo Bills.
 </p>